5argon/arkham-starter/sveltekit/src/lib/md/assembler.md

 As you are all excitedly picking which decks for each players and talk about roles to fill, the biggest downer is going to be when you find out at the end that the team you made ended up wanting some of very popular cards at the same time ("Deck overlaps") despite carefully not choosing the same class of investigators.
 Deckbuilding Requirement is what makes this game so interesting after all.

-If the overlaps is difficult to resolve, it may leads to some members having to pick an another deck they have in reserve, and it may lead to chain reaction that overlaps with an another player that wasn't overlapping earlier, and so on.
+If the overlaps is difficult to resolve (replacing these cards throws deck balance off), it may leads to some members having to pick an another deck they have in reserve, and it may lead to chain reaction that overlaps with an another player that wasn't overlapping earlier, and so on.

 It can gets quite tedious to try all the combinations among decks you have, and you may have overlooked some possible cool compositions with low overlaps.
 I believe this is where computer is good at helping!

-Basically, this tool will exhaustively make a team of **every possible combinations** among decks you input, returning some insights, so you can make the final call what your party could be.
-It will do so for 2, 3, and 4 player count, literally hundreds of combinations with just a few input decks!
+This tool will exhaustively make a team of **every possible combinations** among decks you input, returning some insights, so you can make the final call what your party could be.
+It will do so for 2, 3, and 4 player count, literally hundreds of combinations with just a few input decks.

-All the min-maxed decks in arkhamdb uses a few cards here and there all over the place (which is also cost prohibitive) and pretty much rarely clash among other min-maxed decks.
-Long time fans may not have overlapping problems for long time now.
+Old time fans may not appreciate this tool that much, all the min-maxed decks in arkhamdb uses a few cards here and there all over the place (which is also cost prohibitive) and pretty much rarely clash among other min-maxed decks.
 But new players gotta start somewhere and along the way taking interest in deckbuilding.
-As they are trying to make use of what they have, it results in their early decks having high overlaps due to concentration of card creatively used to the fullest.
+As they are trying to make use of what they have and built their growing deck collection, it results in high overlaps due to concentration of card creatively used to the fullest.
 I think this tool is very fitting for arkham-starter, a website for new generation players slowly building their collections.

 Ps.
-This tool can be think of a standalone version of the core feature of the finished arkham-starter.com website.
+This tool can be thought of a standalone version of the core feature of the finished arkham-starter.com website.
 Instead of entering decks manually, you can select and assemble your team from a lot of beginner friendly starter decks using low pack count, which would unfortunately overlaps easier, and this tool will help resolve that.

 ## Workflow overview

 1. Input tons of deck URL you are interested in, but not sure which among them would work together.
 They can come from different authors as well.
 2. Press "Analyze" button and wait for it to download all the decks and try out all the team compositions for you.
 3. Browse through the resulting teams which are sorted by degree of overlaps.
 You may find interesting comp with no or easy to resolve overlaps this way.
-Filtering, sorting, and Incremental Composition feature may help finding what you want faster.
+Filtering, sorting, and "Current Team" feature may help finding what you want faster.

 ## Demo